TimBurg/MA_thesis_markdown/source/07_theory.md

 $$\vec{p}' = \vec{p} + \alpha \sum_{j \in \mathcal{N}} f(\lVert\vec{p} - \vec{p}_j \rVert) (\vec{p}-\vec{p}_j)$$

 Wherein $\mathcal{N}$ stands for the neighbors, $\alpha$ is a normalization constant and $f$ is a weight function.
-Different weights have been investigated in [@bossen_pliant_2003] where they constructed a well performing weight function.
+Different weights have been investigated in [@bossen_pliant_1998] where they constructed a well performing weight function.
 Given a target edge length $t$ and an actual edge length $l$ a normalized edge length is defined as $d=l/t$ and the weight function reads:
 $$f(d) = (1-d^4)\cdot e^{-d^4}$$

-This function pushes if $l < t$ and slightly pulls if $t>l$.
+This function pushes if $l < t$ and slightly pulls if $t>l$ as opposed to the frequently used Laplace-smoothing which only pulls.
-The function is plotted in figure \ref{fig:smoothing_weights} versus the frequently used laplace weights.
+The function is plotted in figure \ref{fig:smoothing_weights} versus Laplace weights.
 Additionally, I clipped the movedistance to 80% of the minium of the  adjacent triangles heights.
-This is done because moves that exceed this distance are likely to cause unacceptable triangles.
+This is done because moves that exceed this distance are likely to cause triangles that are excessively tilted against the surface yet not flipped.
-What unacceptable means is defined in the algorithm section but is basically implemented as triangles with excess tilt versus the surface normal.
+These might then cause problems in later operations.

+One of those problems occurs due to the pushing nature of the smoothing that tends to squish larger triangles into thin strips when attached short edges are pushing the vertex into the direction of least resistance.
+Thin strip triangles should then usually be flipped and consequently push back but this can fail due to the requirements for the edge flip and consequently yield distorted triangles.

 ![The weight function used compared to the laplace weights \label{fig:smoothing_weights}](source/figures/weight_funcs.png){width=70%}